themrdemonized/STALKER-Anomaly-modded-exes/README.md

 5. Apply patches in those branches via `git apply <path_to_patch>` command
 6. Merge those branches back into your branch created in p.3
 7. To compile the engine open the solution in VS2022, select all projects and configurations in Batch build and start a build.
+8. For successful compilation, **14.36 build tools with MFC and ATL libraries is required**

 ## Changelog
 **2023.08.09**